The Best $3,000 Extreme Mini-ITX Gaming PC Build – April 2025

 Motherboard –

-$312This is a high-end motherboard for a serious small form factor system!
-It features 10+2 power stages, a future-proof PCIe Gen 5 video card slot (for GPUs that probably won’t launch until 2025, LOL!), dual M.2 slots (one being Gen 5, with a dedicated heatsink, the other being Gen 4), eight USB ports (two being Type-C), Intel Gigabit LAN, WiFi 6E wireless networking, plus the high-end ALC4080 audio codec and a Savitech SV3H712 Amp.This is the perfect high-end ITX board - in fact, while Asus has an X670E version, the B650E chipset is a much better choice for the ITX format.
+$300This is a high-end motherboard for a serious small form factor system!
+It features 10+2+1 power stages, a future-proof PCIe Gen 5 video card slot (which is what you want for the latest GPUs), dual M.2 slots (both being Gen 5), eight USB ports (two being Type-C), Intel Gigabit LAN, WiFi 7 wireless networking, plus the high-end ALC4080 audio codec and a Savitech SV3H712 Amp.This is the perfect high-end ITX board - in fact, while Asus offers an X870-based ITX board for 50% more, it essentially the same, because the X870 chipset's support for extra ports and slots is unusable on an ITX board!

 -